 Nightlife in New Orleans’ world-famous French Quarter is far from singular.
 Unlike any other, it is well known for its versatile offerings such as historic bars, local hangouts, Bourbon Street-based clubs, craft cocktail lounges, lush cabarets and much more.
 No matter how you prefer to spend your evenings out, the French Quarter has you covered.

 There’s nothing more New Orleans than live music.
 From classic jazz and blues, to hip-hop and techno, there’s no shortage of tunes throughout the French Quarter.
 The Preservation Hall, home to the iconic Preservation Jazz Band, offers nightly shows from 8-10 p.m.
-Catch mainstream and local performances at the beloved House of Blues and One Eyed Jacks.
+Catch mainstream and local performances at the House of Blues.
 Browse our complete WWOZ Live Music Calendar for more showings throughout the French Quarter.

 New Orleans is known as the birthplace of the cocktail, so it’s only fitting a number of historic bars received their humble beginnings in the Crescent City.
 Arnaud’s French 75 Bar, the Old Absinthe House and the Napoleon House are among the many French Quarter favorites with historic roots specializing in New Orleans’ classic cocktails.